 To get started with your Adobe Analytics integration, log into the the App Manager.
 Fill out the App Profile information and then go to the Connections screen.
 This screen allows you to select the APIs that you will be using with your Adobe Analytics integration.

 The following sections describe the available connections and link to documentation that can help you understand which ones you'll want to use.

 2. Adobe Analytics API (v2.0)

-The 2.0 Adobe Analytics API uses Adobe I/O authentication and the App Manager (where you manage your integrations with Adobe Experience Cloud) has an integration with Adobe I/O that will be released shortly.
+The 2.0 Adobe Analytics API uses Adobe I/O authentication and the App Manager (where you manage your integrations with Adobe Experience Cloud) has an integration with Adobe I/O that will be released someday.
 When you complete your integration app in the App Manager, any customers that sign up for your integration will be presented with a wizard that will walk them through the process of giving you API access to their account in Adobe Analytics.
 This will make the authentication process much simpler for your clients.
 See this article for more details.

 3. Adobe Analytics Legacy API (v1.4)